-It is difficult to find a disability claim that the VA fails to understand and evaluate properly more than TBI.
-They created new regulations a few short years ago to address the increasing frequency of claims for the condition, but they made it so complex that their own raters don’t know how to rate the cases.
-Additionally, the VA’s own medical examiners frequently fail to perform adequate examinations resulting in wrongly denied claims or low ratings.
+It is difficult to find a disability claim that the VA fails to understand and evaluate properly more than traumatic brain injury (TBI).
+They created new regulations a few short years ago to address the increasing frequency of claims for the condition, but they made it so complex that their own raters don't know how to rate the cases.
+Additionally, the VA's own medical examiners frequently fail to perform adequate examinations resulting in wrongly denied claims or low ratings.

-One thing we know, it’s practically impossible for a veteran to be expected to understand the complexities of the TBI regulations when it comes to having a TBI disability claim.
+One thing our veterans disability lawyers know, it's practically impossible for a veteran to be expected to understand the complexities of the TBI regulations when it comes to having a TBI disability claim.
 The result is that the veteran may be left with a denied claim or low rating but not understand why.
-If a veteran doesn’t know why then how can they be expected to be successful if they appeal.
-That’s where we come in.
-We know TBI.
-We have worked with leading experts in the field on these cases and know where the VA is making its mistakes.
-Call us at 913-5983 or fill our Contactform for a free review of your claim.
+If a veteran doesn't know why then how can they be expected to be successful if they appeal?

 A traumatic brain injury is classified as an intracranial injury.
 This means that an external force causes damage specifically to the brain, as opposed to the scalp or skull.
 Such an injury could be caused by a blast wave from a bomb or grenade or another type of impact, such as a fall.
 It is well known that this type of injury does not receive much attention or concern.
 However, over the last ten years, more than 133,000 soldiers were given this diagnosis.